Hakone Ekiden: Leg 10 (23.0 km) From Tsurumi to Otemachi, Tokyo

 A near-reverse course of leg 1, and similar to the opening leg, leg 10 is largely flat as runners head towards central Tokyo.
 The leg follows the same course as leg 1 until the final section, where it deviates east at Babasakimon (馬場先門) in front of the Nijubashi of the Tokyo Imperial Palace before turning north on Chuo-Dori through Kyōbashi.
 After crossing Nihonbashi, the race returns and concludes in front of the Yomiuri Shimbun Building, where the finish line awaits.

 The spectating crowds grow gradually as the race progresses through leg 10, and runners have to face strong winds between tall buildings as they enter more built-up areas of Tokyo.
-As the final runners of each team close out the race, their teammates awaits them at the finish line in celebration and reflection.
+As the final runners of each team close out the race, their teammates await them at the finish line in celebration and reflection.

 Origin

 Hakone Ekiden was started in 1920.
 Shizo Kanakuri, who is known as the father of the Japanese marathon, conceived the idea.
 His enthusiastic idea of bringing up a runner who could compete in the world became the driving force of establishing Hakone Ekiden.
 When Kanaguri was a Tokyo Koto Shihan school (Koshi) student, he participated in Olympic Games in Stockholm in 1912 as one of the representative Japanese marathon runners.
 He had to give up his race on the way, however.

 In the meantime, the first ekiden, Tokaido ekidentohokyoso (東海道駅伝徒歩競走) was held in 1917 between Sanjō Ōhashi, Kyoto and Ueno Shinobazunoike (上野不忍池) Tokyo, celebrating 50 years after Tokyo became the capital.
 This race was a big relay race between Kyoto and Tokyo (516 km) held by Yomiuri Shimbun for three days.
 It succeeded and became the original form of Hakone Ekiden.
 Kanaguri was influenced by the success of the race and persuaded many universities that they should race in the Hakone Ekiden.
-As a result, Waseda Univ., Keio Univ., Meiji Univ. and Tokyo Kōshi replied to his offer and Hakone Ekiden started.
+As a result, Waseda University, Keio University, Meiji University and Tokyo Higher Normal School (now University of Tsukuba) replied to his offer and Hakone Ekiden started.
 Hakone Ekiden was started with great energy of the pioneers in Japanese sports society.
 It started during World War I, so industrial areas gradually expanded to the west and the Tokaido road was widened.
 Reflecting this active atmosphere, the Japanese sports society, including ekiden one, were developing great challenging spirits at that time.

+Criticism

+Despite being a regional event organized by the Kanto Collegiate Athletic Federation and limited to universities in the Kanto region, the Hakone Ekiden holds greater prestige than national races like the Izumo Ekiden and Japan Collegiate Ekiden Championships, due to its long history and nationwide TV coverage.
+As a result, the race has significant impact on the landscape of men’s collegiate long-distance running in Japan.